abgache/microgpl/README.md

 ---

 ## How to use it?
-> [!NOTE]
-> For the moment, the model is __not__ ready, soo theses command will, for most of them, probably not work.
-Please wait for the main release to use a stable version.
 Before testing it, you will need to have a model, either you downloaded it or trained it by ourself.
 ### 1st stage : How to get MGPL files on my computer?
 > [!NOTE]